The paramedical exam (

 Paramedical Exam FAQs

-The following are some of the most common questions clients ask us about paramedical exams and we answer them all.
+The following are the most common questions we receive from clients about parameds.

-The lab tests will check for elevated blood sugar levels, kidney function tests, liver functions, cholesterol, hepatitis, red & white blood cell counts, PSA levels for men, illegal drugs, cotinine, etc.
+Life insurance medical exam blood tests and urinalysis check for elevated blood sugar levels, kidney function tests, liver functions, cholesterol, hepatitis, red & white blood cell counts, PSA levels for men, illegal drugs, cotinine, etc.

 Yes, your lab results are available soon after completing your paramed exam.
 Your agent can help you get a copy too.